leappie/WebAppDemo/README.md

 Holiday checker web app (api call)

-To run the code an API key is needed: https://holidayapi.com/docs.
+To run the code an API token is needed: https://holidayapi.com/docs.

 If you open the project in intelij change the tomcat configurations.
 Change the url to: http://localhost:8080/.